DarthFennec/Miscellany/README.md

 ----------

-My desktop runs XMonad, and has a dzen2 bar to display window and workspace information, hardare monitors, and a clock.
+My desktop runs XMonad, and has a dzen2 bar to display window and workspace information, hardware monitors, and a clock.
 This is a problem, because XMonad only responds to X events, which means you can't set it to update the clock and hardware monitors at regular intervals.
 Most people in this situation resort to either switching to XMobar, or using two dzen2 bars side by side.
 I didn't like